The far-fetched fixes for climate change

 There's no shortage of imaginative proposals to achieve this goal.
 Some involve sucking carbon dioxide out of the atmosphere; others, including a giant space-based solar shield, would reduce the amount of sunlight that reaches Earth.

-While many of these solutions are considered radical and impractical, others have been operational for decades.
+While many of these solutions are considered radical and impractical, others have been operational for years.
 But given their often high costs, significant side effects, vast scale and international impact, there's plenty of skepticism about the viability of the existing options.

 "There's no way around reducing emissions," said Stefan Schaefer, climate engineering program leader at the Institute for Advanced Sustainability Studies in Potsdam, Germany.
 "Without that, none of the techniques can do anything useful."